**Alt text:** A person holds a smartphone up to capture a photo of icebergs on a calm, foggy body of water.

 2. Peloton’s “Wife Gets a Bike” Ad (2019)

-• Budget: High production worth 🎥
+• Budget: High production value 🎥

 • Result: Internet outrage and meme-worthy mockery.